VenturaNotes/Knowledge/Neuroscience/Mark F. Bear et al./(Home Page) Neuroscience - Exploring the Brain by Mark F. Bear et al..md

 		- “The [[cerebral cortex]] lies just under the skull.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=23&annotation=MNIK2LBH))
 		- “critical for conscious sensory perception and voluntary control of movement.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=23&annotation=5IPAE3RU))
 		- “major [[subcortical]] input to the cortex arises from the [[thalamus]], a structure that lies deep inside the brain.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=23&annotation=KK98ULXS))
-			- “Stained red are thalamic axons that bring to the cortex information about the whiskers on the animal’s snout.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=23&annotation=KXMCCUYV))
+			- “Stained red are thalamic axons that bring to the cortex information about the whiskers on the animal's snout.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=23&annotation=KXMCCUYV))
 				- “These are clustered into “barrels” that each represent a single whisker” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=23&annotation=NX4Z45ZC))
 			- “neurons that project axons back to the thalamus have been genetically engineered to fluoresce green.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=23&annotation=H2RJ58AT))
 			- “Blue indicates the nuclei of other cells stained with a [[DNA marker]].” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=23&annotation=NIFG6SHT))